Hermeian haloes: extreme objects with two interactions in the past: Results

 \subsubsection{Simulations with different mass resolution}

-For the same halo mass, a halo from the ESMDPL simulation will contain more particles than a halo from the VSMDPL simulation (since ESMDPL has a higher mass resolution).
-Thus since numerical effects depend not on the mass, but on the number of particles within a halo, one might check the results of VSMDPL against those obtained from ESMDPL.
-In this case, at fixed halo mass, the fractions of backsplash haloes in the simulations should show the same trend and any significant discrepancies are caused by errors in the operation of the halo finding algorithm.
+At fixed halo mass, a halo from the ESMDPL simulation will contain more particles than a halo from the VSMDPL simulation because ESMDPL has a higher mass resolution.
+Thus since numerical effects depend not on the mass, but on the number of particles within a halo, we check the results of VSMDPL against those obtained from ESMDPL.
+In this case, at fixed halo mass the fractions of backsplash haloes in the simulations should show the same trend, and any significant discrepancies would be the result of errors in the operation of the halo-finding algorithm.
+The two simulations we use have different box sizes, different realizations of the initial perturbation fields and different snapshot frequency, but these differences cannot result in an abrupt change of the number of backsplash haloes at some particular mass, we expect them to affect only the full number of backsplashers.

-In the left panel of Fig.~\ref{fig: Numerical effects} we compare the fraction of backsplashers in our two simulations over about 6 Gyr (this is the interval for which we managed to analyse VSMDPL simulation).
-Consequently, it is unknown how many passages they performed before this period, thus here we used haloes that passed through another halo at least once, which differs from our definition given in the Section 2.3.
-It is seen from this Figure that each fraction has a maximum.
-We assume that the reason behind it is numerical errors in tracking low-mass haloes.
-Numerical effects should depend only on the number of particles, not mass.
-And it is exactly what one can see on Fig.~\ref{fig: Numerical effects}, both curves have maximum corresponding to approximately 100 simulation particles, but to different masses.
+In the left panel of Fig.~\ref{fig: Numerical effects} we compare the fraction of backsplashers with respect to field haloes in ESMDPL and VSMDPL over the last 6 Gyr, which corresponds to the interval over which we were able to analyze the VSMDPL simulation.
+Consequently, it is unknown how many passages they performed before this period, so here we use haloes that passed through another halo at least once.
+This is consistent with the definition used in \cite{Diemer_2021}, which we compare with our results below.
+We find that each fraction has a peak corresponding to haloes with 100 particles.
+If the peak is purely the result of numerical effects, it should depend only on the number of particles, and not their mass.
+In Fig.~\ref{fig: Numerical effects}, we see that the maxima of both curves correspond approximately to haloes with 100 particles, regardless of the particle mass in the simulations.
+The location of this peak is likely to be the result of numerical errors in tracking low-mass haloes, which has been the subject of considerable scrutiny in recent years \cite{van_den_Bosch2017, van_den_Bosch:Ogiya2018, Newton:Cautun:Jenkins:2018}.
+Therefore, we conclude that one can trust the results from the ESMDPL simulation for Hermeian and backsplash haloes that consist of more than 100 simulation particles at z=0.
+The use of less massive haloes does not change the results qualitatively but they should be used with caution.